techservicesillinois/terraform-aws-ecs-service/README.md

 * `desired_count` - (Optional) The number of instances of the task definition to place and keep running.
 Defaults to 1.

+* `force_new_deployment` - (Optional) Enable forcing a new task deployment of the service.
+This can be used to update tasks to use a newer Docker image with same image/tag combination (e.g., `myimage:latest`), roll Fargate tasks onto a newer platform version, or immediately deploy `ordered_placement_strategy` and `placement_constraints` updates.

 * `health_check` -  (Optional) A [health check block](#health_check).
 Health check blocks are documented below.